intel/neural-compressor/examples/pytorch/image_recognition/peleenet/README.md

 3. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

-As PeleeNet are typical classification models, use Top-K as metric and imagenet dataset which are built-in supported by iLiT.
-So here we integrate PyTorch PeleeNet with iLiT by the first use case for simplicity.
+As PeleeNet are typical classification models, use Top-K as metric and imagenet dataset which are built-in supported by Intel® Low Precision Optimization Tool.
+So here we integrate PyTorch PeleeNet with Intel® Low Precision Optimization Tool by the first use case for simplicity.

 ### Write Yaml Config File